 HBF Customer Satisfaction Survey

 HBF’s national survey of house builders was launched in 2005 in response to recommendations in the Barker Review of housing of 2004.
-It is a self-completion census completed by the purchasers of new build homes.The latest survey results were published at the beginning of March 2015.
-They are the tenth set of survey results and covers the 12 months from October 2013 to September 2014.
+It is a self-completion census completed by the purchasers of new build homes.The latest survey results were published at the beginning of March 2016.
+They are the eleventh set of survey results and covers the 12 months from October 2014 to September 2015.

-The independently verified survey of 38,074 new home buyers reveals that 86 per cent are very or fairly satisfied with the quality of their new home and the same number would recommend their builder to a friend.
+86% of respondents were satisfied with the overall quality of their new home and 85% say they would recommend their home builder to a friend.

 The survey results and the Code, in addition to a ten-year warranty on all new homes, combine to give new build home purchasers genuine confidence in the product they are buying.

-Stewart Baseley, Executive Chairman of HBF, said today: “Achieving such high levels of customer satisfaction, whilst delivering the steepest increase in the rate of house building we have seen for 40 years, is a considerable achievement.
+Stewart Baseley, Executive Chairman of HBF, said: “Achieving such high levels of customer satisfaction, whilst delivering the steepest increase in the rate of house building we have seen for 40 years, is a considerable achievement.

 The survey is undertaken, and the results analysed, by the NHBC.